Ride: Back to the Future: The Ride

 - Twenty Minutes into the Future: Almost literally; a 20-25 minute wait in line until you travel to the year 2015 and so on.

-- Villainous Breakdown/Villains Want Mercy: Throughout the ride, Biff's his usual over-zealous Jerkass self, but once his DeLorean runs out of power while heading toward a volcanic waterfall (lava-fall?), he frantically panics and begs for Doc's help.
+- Villainous Breakdown/Villains Want Mercy: Throughout the ride, Biff's his usual over-zealous Jerkass self, but once his DeLorean runs out of power while heading toward a volcanic lava-fall, he frantically panics and begs for Doc's help.